 One of the coolest themed bars I have had a chance to check out in recent memory was Convenience, located in the Queen West area.
 What was interesting about this spot was when you first walk into the venue, there is an actual variety store in the front!
 Once you pass through that section, the resto/bar area appears.
-They had a decent food and drinks menu, but probably the most appealing element about Convenience is when you make your way downstairs to the restroom section.
-They have one of the best set ups I’ve ever seen, a propped set of up old school telephones, which reminds you of such a cool, 80’s nostalgia vibe.
+Their food and drinks menu offerings were decent.

 July 20-24 – Las Vegas

 I had such a fun and relaxing time in Vegas.
-I made an itinerary of places I wanted to go and accomplished all of them.
-I don’t think it would be possible to do my planned agenda if I was there for a bachelor party, as you are usually following the plans for the groom.
-I loved receiving all of the responses from my friends who were watching my Instagram stories, wishing they were there lol.
-Something that I rarely do when I’m back home because I drive my own car is that I used Uber and Lyft a lot.
-After totaling my receipts, I spent over $300 plus in travelling fees.
-It was definitely well worth it.
-Here are some pictures below from my time in the 702.
-Click here to view my entire Las Vegas gallery.
+Making an itinerary of places I wanted to go that I didn’t do during my first two trips and accomplishing all of them was blessed.
+I don’t think it would have been possible to do my planned agenda if I was there for a bachelor party, as you are usually following the plans for the groom.
+And the icing on the cake was receiving all of the responses from my friends who were watching my Instagram stories, wishing they were in sin city was priceless lol.

 July 28-29 – Erie, Pennsylvania

-I went for another mini road trip, crossed the border three hours into Erie, PA to visit my aunt and uncle.
-My family and my brother’s family made the trek for this small mini vacation.
+I went for another mini road trip to visit my aunt and uncle and their kids in Erie, PA.
+My family and my brother’s family made the three hour trek for this small get away weekend.
 It was nice to visit our states side family and catch up.
-To be honest, it is such a small town and there’s not much to do there!
+To be honest, it is simply a small town and there’s not much to do there!

-It has been about four years since I was last there and I don’t think I’ll be coming back anytime soon in that area lol.
-Although the Grove City Premium Outlets is just a 45 minute drive away…Anyways here’s some pictures below.
+It has been about four years since I last visited Erie.
+I can honestly say that I don’t think I’ll be coming back anytime soon lol.
+The reality is that it’s just a small town and I’m a big city type of guy.
+Although the Grove City Premium Outlets could quench a shopper’s thirst which was just a 45 minute drive away…Anyways here’s some pictures below.